 2. abstract a design challenge to a technical solution;

-3. realize a system through the integration of component parts;
+3. realize a system through the integration of hardware and software;

-4. apply fundamental construction techniques relating to a small electronics project.
+4. apply fundamental construction techniques relating to a small engineering project.

 Back to top